 Your “credit history” is one of the most important factors behind that magical three-digit credit score, and one that takes years to establish.
+Hence the word history.

 If you’re a good borrower who always makes on-time payments, prospective creditors will be glad to have you “come aboard.”
 But if you haven’t always paid on time, and let balances get away from you, creditors might tell you to hit the road, Jack.

-Establishing Credit History a Catch-22
+Establishing Credit History Is a Catch-22

 It’s important to make the right decisions early on to ensure you’re able to get credit in the first place.
 The funny thing is that establishing credit is a bit of a catch-22 because it’s tough to get any if you don’t have it to begin with.